mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ...
 We don't know how much delusions drop off.
 No, we don't realize, we don't perceive, how much *[unintelligible]* Because, the dropping off is possible only when you fit right now, right here, [calmly?].
 At that time, no delusions come up.

 So, immediately you are right in the middle of total personality.
 You can manifest yourself just like a watersprout, blooming.
 But you don't perceive.
 And also, we don't know how much, what it is; we don't realize.
-Because, [it's] too quick, simultaneous.
+Because [it's] too quick, simultaneous.

-That is ... sew a good seed.
+That is ... [to] sew a good seed.
 Good time and occasion, and good conditions – we can create [them], right now, right here.

 That's why shikantaza is not a means to an end, leaving here to reach the other shore, struggling for getting enlightenment, et cetera.
 This is fine.
-Well this is very nice; this is a kind of zazen.
-So, you can do this.
+Well this is very nice; this is a kind of zazen, so, you can do this.
 But, what you are struggling for is nothing but a distraction.
 Don't you think so?
 This is very true.
 Distraction.
 Why don't you deal with it? *[unintelligible]*

+###### 1:02:50

 Now on the other hand, I told you, you can completely clean your whole life, [so] weeds no longer grow.
 But, after reaching that stage, you don't know what to do, so all you have to do is just wait for death.
 That's why the Japanese actor committed suicide.
 It's not necessary to commit suicide, but he did it.
 Why?

-###### 1:03:30

 Because, whatever it is, all things are completely delusions, created in the dualistic world.
 In the dualistic world, if you say "good," you are really holding this – but on the other hand, evil comes up.
 So, you don't like the evil, you like the good – but, evil and good, immediately evil comes up, and then immediately you try to move to the other place.
 So always going this way, that way, going that way.
 That's why [it is like a] pendulum.
 Distraction and dullness is that life moves reactively, just like a pendulum, going to the right, to the left constantly, no end.